This content was reviewed 23 September 2020

 What should I do if my employees use public transport to get to work?

-The government says you should not travel if you’re experiencing coronavirus symptoms, are self-isolating, or are clinically extremely vulnerable.
+The government says you should not travel if you’re experiencing coronavirus symptoms or are self-isolating.

 What if I need to make changes to employment contracts?